Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Performance Evaluation

 where we use $s_{u,v}=e^{-\lambda \mathrm{dist}(q_u,q_v)}$ to measure the similarity between movies $u$ and $v$.
+Thus, this application is in fact a non-monotone submodular maximization problem.
 Here, $\mathrm{dist}(q_u, q_v)$ is the Euclidean distance between $q_u$ and $q_v$, and $\lambda$ is set to 2.
-Following~\cite{haba2020streaming}, we define the cost $c(u)$ of any movie $u$ to be proportional to $10-r_u$, where $r_u$ denotes the rating of movie $u$ (ranging from 0 to 10), and the costs of all movies are normalized such that the average movie cost is 1.
+Following~\shortcite{haba2020streaming}, we define the cost $c(u)$ of any movie $u$ to be proportional to $10-r_u$, where $r_u$ denotes the rating of movie $u$ (ranging from 0 to 10), and the costs of all movies are normalized such that the average movie cost is 1.
 Thus, movies with higher ratings have smaller costs, and we require $\sum_{u\in S}c(u)\leq B$ to ensure that the movies in $S$ have high ratings.
 Moreover, we also consider the constraint that the number of movies in $S$ labeled by genre $g$ is no more than $m_g$ for all $g\in G$, and that $|S|\leq m$, where $m_g:g\in G$ and $m$ are all predefined integers.
-It has been indicated in~\cite{mirzasoleiman2016fast,feldman2017greed,haba2020streaming} that such a constraint is essentially a $k$-system constraint with $k=|G|$.
+It has been indicated in~\shortcite{mirzasoleiman2016fast,feldman2017greed,haba2020streaming} that such a constraint is essentially a $k$-system constraint with $k=|G|$.